awsdocs/aws-encryption-sdk-docs/doc_source/python-example-code.md

 The following example shows how to use [data key caching](data-key-caching.md) in the AWS Encryption SDK for Python\.
 It is designed to show you how to configure an instance of the [local cache](data-caching-details.md#simplecache) \(LocalCryptoMaterialsCache\) with the required capacity value and an instance of the [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) with [cache security thresholds](thresholds.md)\.

 This very basic example creates a function that encrypts a fixed string\.
-It lets you specify an AWS KMS CMK, the required cache size \(capacity\), and a maximum age value\.
+It lets you specify an AWS KMS key, the required cache size \(capacity\), and a maximum age value\.
 For a more complex, real\-world example of data key caching, see [Data key caching example code](sample-cache-example-code.md)\.

 Although it is optional, this example also uses an [encryption context](concepts.md#encryption-context) as additional authenticated data\.
 When you decrypt data that was encrypted with an encryption context, be sure that your application verifies that the encryption context is the one that you expect before returning the plaintext data to your caller\.
 An encryption context is a best practice element of any encryption or decryption operation, but it plays a special role in data key caching\.
 For details, see [Encryption Context: How to Select Cache Entries](data-caching-details.md#caching-encryption-context)\.